Brown Bullhead

 Colors

-Mottled olive-brown, yellowish-green, or dark brown on the back and sides; belly is typically cream or pale yellow.
-Barbels are dark brown or black.
+Mottled olive-brown to dark brown on the back and sides, often appearing 'cloudy'; the belly is creamy white or pale yellow.
+Barbels (whiskers) are dark brown or black.

 Key Features